 How to apply

-Students can preview a list of the application form questions by viewing the following file: WRDTP CIS Application Form Preview
+Students can preview a list of the application form questions by viewing the following file: WRDTP CIS Application Form Preview.
+An example (demonstrating best practice) of the costings document required as part of the application form (see item 1 below) can be viewed here.

 All applications for the CIS must be made in advance by the award-holder using the WRDTP Company Internship Scheme Application Form.